Audio and Radio Industry Awards: ARIAs 2018

 Nominations were revealed on 17 September 2018 by Capital South Wales presenters Matt Lissack and Polly James.
 New categories introduced this year included Best Local Radio Show, Funniest Show, Best Commercial Promotion and Best Station Sound.

 ARIAs 2019

 Fallow year (no awards ceremony was held in 2019).

 ARIAs 2020

 The awards ceremony was moved to a spring slot from its traditional autumn fixture and took place at The London Palladium.
 Nominations were revealed on 15 January 2020.

 ARIAs 2021

 The nominees were announced on 21 April 2021.
 Due to COVID-19 restrictions the 2021 awards ceremony was an hybrid event with just 100 invited guests in a small theatre at The May Fair Hotel.
 In recognition of content produced to support audiences in lockdown, new categories included The Creative Innovation Award, The Impact Award and The 2020 Special Award.

 ARIAs 2022

 The nominees were announced on 5 April 2022.
 The awards ceremony was once again a live in-person event after the lifting of COVID-19 restrictions.
+Ivor Norvello Award-winning Tom Odell and two-time BRIT award-winning Heather Small both performed at the awards, with Heather Small opening the ceremony.
+This year marked the inaugural Pioneer Award, which was bestowed on Janice Long.

+ARIAs 2023

+The nominees were announced on 30 March 2023.
+Two award categories were retired; Best Independent Podcast and Best Marketing Campaign, and replaced by four new categories; Best Community Station of the Year, Best Audiobook or Reading and a split of Best New Show into Best New Radio Show and Best New Podcast.
+In addition, Best Fictional Storytelling which in previous years had included readings became Best Drama.
+There was also a one-off 2022 Special Award recognising audio coverage following the death of Her Majesty Queen Elizabeth II, bringing the total number of awards to 28.
+A change of venue was also announced.

+On 21 April 2023 it was revealed that Tony Blackburn would be receiving this year's Pioneer Award for his near 60 years in broadcasting and contribution to the popularity of soul music in the UK.
+Tim Blackmore was announced as guest of honour at this years ceremony in recognition of his contribution to radio and audio over the past six decades.